 Pros of Creating an LLC

-While LLC owners do have the option to have their businesses taxed like a C corporation or S corporation, the vast majority of LLCs choose to be taxed like a partnership.
-With this form of taxation, the profits “pass through” the business entity and are claimed on the owners’ personal tax returns ― there is no business tax return at all.
-This helps LLCs avoid the double taxation that usually befalls corporations, where profits are first taxed on the corporate level, and then again on the individual level.
+This means that business profits “pass through” the business entity and are claimed on the owners’ personal tax returns instead ― there is no business tax return at all.
+It helps LLCs avoid the double taxation that usually befalls corporations, where profits are first taxed on the corporate level, and then again on the individual level.

-One major contributor to the popularity of limited liability companies is the fact that they’re so flexible regarding ownership and management.
-You can operate an LLC as a single-member business, or you can have as many members as you want.
-This flexibility makes it easy for an LLC to grow aggressively without having to alter its business structure, unlike for example limited liability partnerships that need to have multiple owners, or S corporations which cannot exceed 100 owners.
+How?
+First off, you can form either a single-member or multi-member LLC, and you can have as many members as you want.
+One?
+Five?
+300?
+It’s all good.
+This flexibility makes it easy for an LLC to grow aggressively without having to alter its business structure.
+Unlike, for example, limited liability partnerships, which require multiple owners, or S corporations, which cannot exceed 100 owners.

 Cons of Creating an LLC

-The government does not consider limited liability company members to be employees of that LLC, but rather they are considered to be self-employed.
 This means that each member will need to pay self-employment taxes on their share of LLC profits.
-Self-employment taxes include both the employee and employer shares of Medicaid and social security, which comes to a rate of 15.3%, which is in addition to your income taxes.
+Self-employment taxes include both the employee and employer shares of Medicaid and social security, which comes to a rate of 15.3% This is, of course, in addition to your income taxes.

 Should I Hire Someone to Help Form My LLC?

 If you’re not thrilled about the idea of forming your own limited liability company, there are other options.
-Of course, if you hire someone to help form your LLC, you will decrease the amount of paperwork and hassle on your plate, while increasing the amount of money your formation will cost, so it’s up to you to determine if it’s worth it or not.
+Of course, there’s a little give and take.
+You can outsource the LLC formation process to decrease the amount of paperwork on your plate, but it will increase your expenses.

-Some entrepreneurs like to hire a lawyer or accountant to form their LLCs, which is a reliable option but also one that is very expensive in most cases.
-Instead, we like to recommend the usage of online LLC formation services that can professionally form your new business while also saving you a significant amount of money compared to paying an attorney’s fees.
+Some entrepreneurs like to hire a lawyer or accountant to form their LLCs, which is a reliable option but also a very expensive one.
+Instead, we recommend using an online LLC formation service that can professionally form your new business for a fraction of what you’d pay a lawyer.

-- IncFile – $49: Their low price tag is always appealing, and IncFile also includes a year of registered agent service with any LLC formation package.
-When you consider that they also receive overwhelmingly positive customer feedback, you can see why IncFile is usually our top choice for formation service.
+- ZenBusiness – $39: The first thing that might stand out is their low price tag.
+But this doesn’t mean inferior service.
+Not only will ZenBusiness form your LLC, but they’ll also throw in a full year of registered agent service for you.
+When you consider that they also receive overwhelmingly positive customer feedback, you can see why ZenBusiness is usually our top choice for LLC formation.

-To recap, the advantages of an LLC include personal asset protection, simple formation and maintenance, pass-through taxation, flexible management, and flexible payouts.
-The disadvantages include self-employment taxes, formation and maintenance fees, paperwork and record-keeping, and the difficulty of attracting investors.
+As a reminder, here are the essentials: LLC advantages include personal asset protection, simple formation and maintenance, pass-through taxation, flexible management, and flexible payouts.
+On the other hand, its disadvantages include self-employment taxes, formation and maintenance fees, paperwork and record-keeping, and the difficulty of attracting investors.